M-J-Robbins/good-email-code/email-enhancements/svg.md

 </div>
 {% endhighlight %}

-Here we've added an element before the SVG with a class of `before-svg` this is just to help detect of the svg has been removed.
+Here we've added an element before the SVG with a class of `before-svg` this is just to help detect of the SVG has been removed.
 Then we duplicate our fallback code again in a div set to `<div class="after-svg" style="display:none">` so this will be hidden by default.

 To show the fallback we use a CSS sibling selector to see if `before-svg` is a direct sibling of `after-svg` that looks like this `.before-svg + .after-svg` this will only be true if the `<svg>` element has been removed.